-Functional exercises are sports specific exercises, which more closely relate to day to day activities or sports specific technique.
-Shoulder proprioception exercises are all about the co-ordination of the joint.
+Functional shoulder exercises are sports-specific exercises, which more closely relate to day-to-day activities or sports-specific techniques.
+They are all about the coordination of the joint.

 They bridge the gap between basic rehabilitation to normal shoulder function and the more specific demands of sports, such as racket sports or throwing events.